Got two young children with a bit of an age gap? Then taking them out together can be a daunting task, right?

 And so, they are generally longer and heavier than their single counterparts, which makes them cumbersome, eg, harder to handle and pack into your car trunk.

 That said, if you are comparing them to double strollers – which you probably are, given that you’re reading this article – then they are actually lighter and more maneuverable.

 No rough terrain models

-At the time of writing, there was no all-terrain sit and stand stroller.
+At the time of writing, we found no all-terrain sit-and-stand strollers.
 If your lifestyle involves frequent hikes and off-road activities, then you’ll need to look into double jogging strollers which have large inflatable tires and are better suited.

 Sit and stand strollers assume that your older child is more independent, presumably walking.
 The idea is that they’ll find it fun to hop on and off.

 If your older child is very young and isn’t confident on her feet, then she’ll want to sit down a lot.
 Just bear in mind that the bench seat will not be as comfortable as a ‘proper’ stroller seat.
 If you think this could be a problem, then you could probably use a double stroller.

 Sit and stand strollers are a clever and welcome addition to the overall family of strollers.
 They’ve been designed to work for families who have two children with a large age gap (eg, 2.5 years or more).

 If this describes your family then, perhaps, your older kid is too big to sit with his sibling while not quite old enough to last a whole trip walking.
 With this scenario, sit and stand strollers come to the rescue.

 They’re extremely versatile and give your older child the option to hop on and off at will.
 This can be both fun and practical, making your life easier.